 - Coconut & fennel chocolate chip cookies

 - Cranberry white chocolate cookies with walnuts

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make these chocolate chip oat cookies, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Chocolate Chip Oat Cookies.
 PIN IT.

 - 150 g chocolate – choose your favourite or a mix (I find dark chocolate works best as it counteracts the sweetness of the cookies)

 - 85 g brown sugar (I’ve sometimes used light muscavado and sometimes dark)